Kunnathoor Padi: Invoking Sri Muthappan

-At Kunnathurpadi, invoking of Sri Muthappan (malayirakkal) is from Puralimala whereas at Puralimala, it is from Kunnathurpadi.
+At Kunnathurpadi, the invoking of Sri Muthappan (malayirakkal) is from Puralimala whereas at Puralimala, it is from Kunnathurpadi.
 In all other madappuras, this is done from Kunnathurpadi.

 On the first day of the festival four theyyams appear at Padi Puthiya Sri Muthappan, Puramkala Sri Muthappan, Naduvazhissan Daivam and Thiruavappana.
 The concept of Vannan about Sri Muthappan is that of Eiver Muthappan (five Muthappans) – Puramkala Sri Muthappan, Puralimala Sri Muthappan (Thiruvappana), Nambala Sri Muthappan (Nambala is ant hill) Sri Muthappan (Vellattam), Thoovakkally Sri Muthappan and Andu Muthappan.
 Muthppan does Pallivetta and accepts veethu (madhu).
 One of the acts depicts the Lord's writing on the granite stone with His arrow.
 He is writing moola mantras.

 One thing at Padi is that Thiruvappana and Vellattam do not appear simultaneously as in many other Sri Muthappan centres.
 He comes at night and goes at night.
 After the divine dance is over, he sits on the platform and asks Nayanar also to sit in front of him.
 Sri Muthappan recites the pattola.
 It is the history of the Lord and His relationship with the Vanavar.
 Bhandaram (coffer) is brought.
 Devotees do not put anything directly into the coffer.
 Offerings are given to the Lord in hand, and Bhagvan places it in the coffer.
-Then begins the most important aspect of the festival, Sri Muthappan starts His arulapadu, the long wait of the devotees is over and He hears their grievances, consoles them and blesses them, then Vellattam appears after that.
+Then begins the most important aspect of the festival: Sri Muthappan starts His arulapadu, the long wait of the devotees is over and He hears their grievances, consoles them and blesses them.
+Then Vellattam appears after that.